tk1351/x-echo/memory-bank/progress.md

 ## Current Status

 The X-Echo project is in the early development phase, with the focus on establishing the foundation for the backend API.
 The project structure has been set up, and the database schema has been partially defined.
+User registration functionality has been implemented.

 ### Project Timeline
 - **Project Start**: Initial setup and planning
-- **Current Phase**: Backend API development - User management
+- **Current Phase**: Backend API development - User management and authentication
-- **Next Phase**: Authentication and user interactions
+- **Next Phase**: User interactions and tweet functionality
-- **Future Phases**: Tweet functionality, social interactions, frontend development
+- **Future Phases**: Social interactions, frontend development

 ## What Works